Mebrie-Awoke/ADWA-AI-Assistant/README.md

 The goal is simple: make one of Ethiopia’s most important historical victories accessible, searchable, and intelligently explorable.

+## Features
+### History-focused AI assistant
+Specialized in the Battle of Adwa and related Ethiopian history.
+🧠 RAG-based architecture
+Answers are generated from a curated knowledge base, not just generic AI output.
+🌐 Full-stack application
+Simple frontend + Python backend for seamless interaction.
+⚡ Lightweight & easy to run
+Minimal setup required.

 ## to run this:

 clone the repo first:   git clone https://github.com/Mebrie-Awoke/ADWA-AI-Assistant